cerva-coder/Ethereum-Mnemonic-Crack-BIP44/README.md

 For Ethereum, the **coin_type** is 60, as defined by BIP-44.
 This path ensures that a wallet can derive Ethereum addresses (and other coins) from the same mnemonic phrase using a unique and consistent method.
 By following BIP-44, wallets can generate a sequence of addresses deterministically, meaning they can regenerate all past addresses and private keys from a single seed.

 ---
+## Advantages

+Single Derivation Path Advantage: Ethereum uses a single public address derivation format.
+Each private key corresponds directly to one unique Ethereum address.
+Unlike Bitcoin, which supports multiple address types (P2PKH, P2SH, Bech32), Ethereum's simple and direct derivation method significantly increases the script's effectiveness by reducing complexity and enhancing speed.

+Probabilistic Advantage (Entropy): By searching within the range of BIP-39 mnemonic seed phrases, each attempt of this script is significantly more valuable compared to scripts that generate completely random hexadecimal keys.
+In mathematical terms, each attempt is quadrillions of times (approximately 21,242,124 times) more likely to match a commonly used wallet compared to fully random key generation methods.
+This substantial advantage is due purely to the mathematics of entropy and mnemonic-based derivations.

 ## Why Ethereum?